Roman Fitness Systems

 The first is minimalist: how much protein do I need to eat?
 Or, more succinctly, what is the minimal effective dose?

-Then, there is the maximalist: how much program do I get to eat?
+Then, there is the maximalist: how much protein do I get to eat?
 Which really means, how much protein can I eat before it becomes either ineffective or dangerous?”

 In any event, I’d like to give you a lot of the essential information, so that you can go forward with a pretty strong understanding of protein.